weierophinney/grumpy-phpunit/testing-apis.markdown

         );
     }

-This test is a brittle one because it relies on the API being available at the exact time we run the test.
-What happens if you can't actually reach this API from your testing environment.
+This test is brittle because it relies on the API being available at the exact time we run the test.
+What happens if you can't actually reach this API from your testing environment?
 This becomes important if you are rate-limited in your access.

 Also consider the situation where you access the API through one URL for your